 One other thing to remember is to also write an accomplishment-based resume, not a task-focused one no matter what format you use.
 Accomplishments are what get you noticed.
 They separate you from the rest of the applicants.

 Feeling daunted and not sure where to start during your job search?
-See our cover letter writing , resume writing and editing, interview prep coaching, LinkedIn makeover or salary negotiation services.
+See our cover letter writing , resume editing, interview prep coaching, LinkedIn makeover or salary negotiation services.
 Our certified resume writers excel in 40+ industries and can provide cover letters and resumes that will get you the interview.